milhomensapps/StockAlert/README.md

 You can get the app from  Google Play at: https://play.google.com/store/apps/details?id=cat.obiols.milhomens.BorsaValors

-You can add a market to the list at the markets.xml and you can update the stocks from a market it the files defined in the other files.
+You can add a market to the list at the markets.xml file and you can update the stocks from a market it the files defined in the other files.
+Once done, make me a pull request and if everything is all right, I will include it.

 The symbols contained in every file, have to match with the symbols that uses Yahoo Finance